-The Waterdrop G2 and Waterdrop G3 filters are both high-quality filtration systems that include innovative features at different price points.
+The Waterdrop Filters WD-G3-W and WD-G2-W filters are both high-quality filtration systems that include innovative features at different price points.
 The real question is how clean will your water with either of these Waterdrop models?

 We’ll see which one purifies your water the best and provides the most value.

-One of the features that set Waterdrop models apart from other filtration systems is the reverse osmosis stage.
-Both G2 and G3 provide multi-stage filtration with a reverse osmosis membrane.
-It removes all micro particles as small as 0.0001 μm.
+One of the features that set Waterdrop models apart from other filtration systems is their unique reverse osmosis stage.
+Both G2 and G3 provide multi-stage filtration with a proprietary reverse osmosis membrane.
+It removes all micro particles as small as 0.0001 μm improves water alkalinity.

 RO membranes remove 99% of all contaminants.
 In fact, both the G2 and G3 remove over 1,000 toxins, ranging from chlorine and fluoride to lead and arsenic.
 You can enjoy purified, smooth-tasting water that’s more alkaline thanks to this type of filtration as well.

 While both the Waterdrop G2 and G3 have reverse osmosis membranes, the G3 has 7 stages of filtration while the G2 only has 5 stages.
 We explore more of these differences in the next two sections.

 Waterdrop Filters Model WD-G3-W

 The Waterdrop G3 is the newest RO under sink filter from the brand.
 This version has upgraded composite filters but keeps the same tankless design, flow rate, and drain ratio.
 This is because both the G2 and G3 are based on the same Waterdrop guarantee: purified water with fast delivery in a lightweight, compact design that doesn’t waste water or have issues with recontamination.

 The G3 has a major difference from the Waterdrop G2 filter.
 With a 7-Stage Deep Filtration Process, multiple composite and carbon block filters purify the taste and odor from your water before it passes through the cleaning RO membrane.